jonlpersson/ed-latimore/site/_posts/2022-08-02-how-to-dress-as-a-muscular-man.md

 ## Get something that fits

 The easiest step you can take on the journey to dressing your muscular body is simply knowing your body type and measurements.
 You’ve probably heard of the body-typing system of somatotypes.
-This typing was pioneered by Dr. William Sheldon, a psychologist and physician.<sup><a class="footnote" href="#fn:1">1</a></sup>
+This typing was pioneered by Dr. William Sheldon, a psychologist and physician.<sup>[1](#fn:1){: .footnote}</sup>

 Sheldon claimed that there are three main body types that also influence your behavior.
 While body typing has been widely accepted, the behavioral aspect has been disputed.